-- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours in the minor, with a minimum grade of C in each course, - 6 credits must be 300/400 level, - 9 credits must be completed at IU Indianapolis, - to declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/declare-major.html - Communication Studies majors cannot complete this minor.
+- completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school, - completion of 15 credit hours in the minor, with a minimum grade of C in each course, - 6 credits must be 300/400 level, - 9 credits must be completed at IU Indianapolis, - to declare the minor, complete the School of Liberal Arts online declaration form here. - Communication Studies majors cannot complete this minor.

-• COMM-T 130: Introduction to Theatre (3 cr.)
+COMM-T 130: Introduction to Theatre (3 cr.)